TextGenTex/TextGenTex/README.md

 GenTex
 ======

-preliminary early start notes and possible musing on potentials
+preliminary early start notes and possible musing on potentials.

+Outgrowth of NaNoGenMe.

+An ongoing "concern" that should trouble no-one.

+github-pages "blog", repos for web-experiments, issues for discussion, etc.

+Or not. we can shut it all down.